Extension - Student-Developed Leadership Activities

 Thailand Wilson, student in CLD 430, author

 Promote a sense of group trust with this activity.
-Everyone has a chance to practice accepting diversity and expressing inclusivity.
+Everyone has a chance to practice accepting and expressing.
 The goal is for participants to grow as individuals and as a team.
 The team should be able to gather a better idea of who they are working with.
 The optimal size for this activity is 3-7 people.

 Ask participants to work as a group to solve a problem and use quick-thinking problem-solving skills.
 This activity allows for both participants and facilitators to reflect/assess these skills, which can lead to skill improvement.
 The ideal group size is 15 to 20 people, with the participants split into multiple groups of 3 to 5 people.
 Any age group can participate.